aws/aws-encryption-sdk-cli/README.rst

 Any additional parameters supplied are collected into lists by parameter name and passed to the master key provider class when it is instantiated.
 Custom master key providers may provide an arguments post-processing function to modify these values before passing them to the master key provider.
-See :ref:`advanced-configuration` for more information.
+See `Advanced Configuration`_ for more information.

 Multiple master keys can be defined using multiple instances of the ``key`` argument.